tamasgal/km3mon/README.md

 Log files are kept in `logs/`, data dumps in `data/` and plots in `plots/`.

-To check the logs or follow them in real-time
+To check the logs or follow them in real-time (`-f`) and limit the rewind to a number of lines `--tail=N`, e.g.

-    docker-compose logs -f SERVICE_NAME
+    docker-compose logs -f --tail=10 SERVICE_NAME

 The `SERVICE_NAME` can be any of `backend`, `frontend`, `ligier`, `ligiermirror`, `ligierlogmirror`, `reco` or `livelog`.